Ergodicity breaking and deviation from Eigenstate Thermalisation in relativistic QFT: Construction of the total momentum operator for Dirichlet boundary conditions

 i.e. if their parity eigenvalues are equal, $s_{\Psi}=s_{\Psi'}$, then $\left\langle \Psi|P|\Psi'\right\rangle =0$.
 Therefore $P$ is a block off-diagonal matrix with non-vanishing matrix elements only between opposite parity sectors.
 Moreover, since the Hamiltonian commutes with parity

 the energy eigenstates are also eigenstates of $S$.

 From the above we conclude that the expectation values of $P$ in energy eigenstates vanish.
 This is why to obtain an estimate of the quasiparticle momentum content of the energy eigenstates $|E\rangle$ we compute $\sqrt{\langle E| P^2 |E \rangle} $.
+For further details about the $P$ operator under Dirichlet boundary conditions, see \cite{Albrecht_2023}.